GlyndenOpSec/AI-Prompts/README.md

 This is a living archive.
 If you're exploring **prompt security**, **autonomous agents**, or **human-in-the-loop alignment**, feel free to fork, remix, or reach out.

 ---

+This keeps your tone, formatting, and structure intact while integrating the new file seamlessly.
+Let me know if you want any tweaks or additions! 🚀